 By Nolan Kowal, Sport Performance Specialist

-The Province of Manitoba announced that as of 12:01 a.m. on Thursday, Nov.
-12, the entire province will move to the critical level (red) on the #RestartMB Pandemic Response System to halt COVID-19 transmission and protect Manitoba’s most vulnerable citizens.
-All recreational activities, sports facilities, gyms and fitness centres must close.
+The Province of Manitoba announced that the entire province will stay in the critical level (red) on the #RestartMB Pandemic Response System until at least January 8th, to halt COVID-19 transmission and protect Manitoba’s most vulnerable citizens.
+All recreational activities, sports facilities, gyms and fitness centres must remain closed.

 See the release for full details specific to sport and recreational facilities.
 Effective immediately, Sport Manitoba’s courts and flex space are closed to renters and our Fitness Centre, Performance area, and meeting rooms are also now closed.